 It is thus no surprise that on Wikipedia (WP) the DR biography is under

 organized attack — just as

 in DR Talk (2008/9/10) and in the

 [See elsewhere for a survey much briefer (than the present page) of Wikipedia vandal-harassment of DR, plus links to detailed pages other than the present.]

 Under the averted noses of recent Wikipedia administration, anonymous harassers — including a longtime Administraitor — have made repeated attempts (contra Wikipedia's own then-rules) at outing the authorship of parts of the DR biography.
-On 2008/7/26 Vsmith even brazenly headed an edit of the DR bio (agreeing with a DR-hater): “ The self-apotheosis of Rawlins: yup Now that the record has become usefully extensive, turnabout has arrived.
+On 2008/7/26 a corrupt Wiki Administrator even brazenly headed an edit of the DR bio (in support of a DR-hating vandal): “ The self-apotheosis of Rawlins: yup Now that the record has become usefully extensive, the repulsive record can be cohesively reviewed.